French destroyer Dard: Design and description

 The main armament of the Arquebuse-class ships consisted of a single 65 mm gun forward of the bridge and six 47 mm Hotchkiss guns in single mounts, three on each broadside.
 They were fitted with two single rotating mounts for 381 mm torpedo tubes on the centerline, one between the funnels and the other on the stern.

+Construction and career

+Dard (Dart) was ordered from Ateliers et Chantiers de Saint-Nazaire Penhoët on 29 May 1901 and the ship was laid down on 15 October 1902 at its shipyard in Rouen-Grand Quévilly.
+She was launched on 10 September 1903 and conducted her sea trials from December to April 1904.
+The ship was commissioned (armée definitif) in May and was assigned to the Mediterranean Squadron.